Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries II - Higher Algebra

 \subsubsection{Change of Operad and Free Algebras}

 Let us consider now a diagram of $\infty$-operads.

 with $p$ a fibration.
-Composition with $\alpha$ produces a functor
+Composition with $\alpha$ produces a forgetful functor

-The main result of \cite{lurie-ha} Section 3.1.3 is that, under some mild hypothesis on $\Cmonoidal$, we can use the theory of \emph{operadic Kan extensions} (see \cite{lurie-ha} - Section 3.1.2) to ensure the existence of a left-adjoint $F$ to this functor (Corollary 3.1.3.5 of \cite{lurie-ha}).
-It follows that we can understand $F$ as a mechanism to define the \emph{the free $\Op_1$-Algebra generated by an $\Op_2$ algebra} \cite[Def.
-3.1.3.1]{lurie-ha}.
-These mild conditions hold for any symmetric monoidal $(\infty,1)$-category \emph{compatible with all small colimits} (see below) and this will be enough for our present purposes.
+The main result of \cite{lurie-ha} Section 3.1.3 is that, under some mild hypothesis on $\Cmonoidal$\footnote{These mild conditions hold for any symmetric monoidal $(\infty,1)$-category \emph{compatible with all small colimits} (see below) and this will be enough for our present purposes.}, we can use the theory of \emph{operadic Kan extensions} (see \cite{lurie-ha} - Section 3.1.2) to ensure the existence of a left adjoint $F$ to this functor (Corollary 3.1.3.5 of \cite{lurie-ha}).
+For each algebra $X\in Alg_{\Op_2/\Op}(\C)$, $F(X)$ can be understood as the \emph{ free $\Op_1$-Algebra generated by the $\Op_2$ algebra $X$} \cite[Def.
+3.1.3.1]{lurie-ha}: for each color $b\in \Op_2$, the value of $F(X)$ at $b$ is given by the operadic $p$-colimit of the diagram consisting of all active morphisms over $b\in \Op_2^{\otimes}$, whose source is in the image of $\alpha$.\\

 The Construction 3.1.3.7 and the Prop.
 3.1.3.11 of \cite{lurie-ha} provide a very precise description of this construction in the case where $\Op_2$ is the trivial operad and $\Op_{1}$ is the associative or the commutative operad.
 Given a trivial algebra $X$ in $\C$, for the first \cite[Prop.
 4.1.1.14]{lurie-ha} we obtain

 while the second (see the Example 3.1.3.12 of \cite{lurie-ha}) is obtained from the previous formula by killing the action of the permutation groups